Please note: Applications currently closed.

 - Community programs that drive entry into health careers and nursing practice.

 How to Apply

-Virginia Mason Memorial welcomes the opportunity to work with organizations to create healthy communities and we have set aside specific funds to help support community organizations with community benefit programs or community-building activities.
+Yakima Valley Memorial welcomes the opportunity to work with organizations to create healthy communities and we have set aside specific funds to help support community organizations with community benefit programs or community-building activities.
 Funding considerations require an online application, so if your organization is seeking funding for community benefit or community-building activities, please submit the required information via the online community-investment form.
-Upon receipt of the online application, a VMM representative will contact you for more information or take your request to our quarterly community investment committee meeting.
+Upon receipt of the online application, a YVM representative will contact you for more information or take your request to our quarterly community investment committee meeting.

 We celebrate your efforts to improve our community.
-If you have any questions regarding community benefit or community-building activities, please contact Elissa Southward at email@example.com or (509) 574-5997.
+If you have any questions regarding community benefit or community-building activities, please contact contact Rebbecca Teagarden at firstname.lastname@example.org or (509) 575-8116.